 This means that the vast majority of calories come from fats, which is why it is generally advised that obese people avoid eating too large an amount of peanut butter.

 The total calorie content in 100 grams of peanut butter is 589Cal, placing it among the most caloric foods in the typical U.S kitchen.
-A more detailed breakdown can be found in our peanut butter nutritional data page.
+A more detailed breakdown can be found in our peanut butter nutritional facts page.

 Most of the fats contained are however monounsaturated, and have been shown to improve the cholesterol profile by lowering “bad” LDL cholesterol.